 - Increased risk of chronic obstructive pulmonary disease (COPD)

 E-cigarettes contain traces of formaldehyde, an irritant known to cause cancer, asthma, allergies, chest pain, coughing and other respiratory problems.
 Toxic metal nanoparticles and carcinogens, or cancer-causing substances, are also found in e-cigarettes.

 We know how hard it can be to re-introduce healthy habits into your life during recovery.
-At Gateway Foundation, our trained professionals are ready to assist you or a loved one on the path to recovery.
+At Gateway, our trained professionals are ready to assist you or a loved one on the path to recovery.
 Contact us today to learn more!